tekknolagi/tekknolagi.github.com/_posts/2023-04-02-recursive-meta-interpretation.md

     cycles
   * rpython type annotations do not use standard PEP 484 type hints, but instead assertions
+(end "irrelevant" bullet)
 * why not upgrade to python 3? that is a lot of work for pypy authors and does not solve all the other gripes
 * other motivation:
   * write jits in other languages
+  * avoid the slow development cycle because rpython has been cut out
   * can we go "deeper" in the implementation hierarchy without losing performance?
+    * how much warmup do we need?